Part of this post was sponsored by Outer Banks West KOA. All thoughts and recommendations are entirely my own.

 First things first, you’ll need to find a place to stay for the weekend, and at this time of year, the weather is perfect to spend some time outdoors!
 If you’re looking for comfortable accomodations for your fall weekend in Currituck, look no further than these awesome cabins at Outer Banks West KOA.
 You can camp in style (also known as “glamping”) in these cozy, two bedroom cabins.
 Complete with an open concept kitchen and living space, each cabin also features a screened in porch, deck, fire pit and a charcoal grill.
 All of this while overlooking Currituck Sound.
 Who doesn’t want to wake up to views like these?

 Located at the end of a long, winding road, these waterfront cabins are remotely located, providing ample peace and quite.
 Outer Banks West KOA also offers tent camping and RV sites, but the cabins are a perfect fit for your fall weekend in Currituck NC.
 The campground has plenty of amenities available including a playground, dog park, bounce pad, and a small store with the essentials.
-They host various events throughout the year and have golf carts, kayaks and paddle boards availble to rent as well.
+They host various events throughout the year and have golf carts, kayaks and paddle boards available to rent as well.
 During our stay, in early October, they hosted a wine tasting courtesy of Sanctuary Vineyards, craft fair and some live music at night.
-All of this, within a 20 minute drive from most of the following attractions.
+All of this, within a 20-minute drive from most of the following attractions.

 Indulge in Some Local Eats